carlignn/carlgaspar-puppet/content/posts/threat-modeling-fundamentals.md

 * Requirements phase
 * Design phase

-\* In general, early on in the process.
+_In general, early on in the process._

-## Choosing the Right Approach
+## Choosing The Right Approach

 ### Asset-centric Approach